fullstorydev/fullstory-browser-sdk/README.md

 ## This is a WIP and is not currently published to NPM

 FullStory's browser SDK lets you manage FullStory recording on your site as well as retrieve deep links to session replays and send your own custom events.
-More information about the FullStory's Browser API can be found at https://developer.fullstory.com.
+More information about the FullStory API can be found at https://developer.fullstory.com.

 ## Initialize the SDK